 Chuck E Cheese Reading Rewards.
 Kids who read every day for two weeks can earn 10 free tokens at Chuck E Cheese.
 There is a food purchase required, but the good news is that this program continues through 12/31/14!

 Half Price Books Feed Your Brain Summer Reading Program.
 This program runs through June and July.
 Kids must read 15 minutes a day.
 Once they’ve reached 300 minutes, they’ll earn Half Price Books Bookworm Dollars to spend at Half Price Books.
 In addition, one top reader from each age group will win a $20 Half Price Books gift card.

-Pottery Barn Kids – Visit Pottery Barn Kids each week for Story Time and earn a prize when you read all the books on their summer reading list.
+Pottery Barn Kids – Visit Pottery Barn Kids each week for Story Time and earn a free book when you’ve read 8 books from their summer reading list before July 31 .